-"Don´t let this need for vigilance scare you off," concludes Jack.
+"Don´t let this need for vigilance scare you off," concludes Keating.
 "When you retain the right firm, you can quickly find out if you are eligible for a refund, and leave the process to them.
 You´ll pay for their help of course, but you´ll be free from your unwanted timeshare and often receive compensation as well."

 For any further information about the timeshare reclaims process, or any other aspect of the timeshare business, contact the TCA on the details below for free, impartial advice.